103 Fun Facts About Bees

 52. Drone bees do not mate queens inside the hive.

 53. Bee mating takes place far away from the hive.
 On warm afternoons, drones leave the hive and fly to special areas searching for queens.

-54. Honey bee mating takes place in flight.
+54. Honey bee mating takes place in flight – high in the air.

 55. After mating in mid-air with a queen, the drone falls to the ground and dies.